JaneliaSciComp/neuronbridge-precompute/precompute-scripts/README.md

 # NeuronBridge Precompute Steps

+The precompute pipeline require [nextflow](https://www.nextflow.io) and JDK 17 or newer (the latest version of nextflow will no longer run with JDK 8)

-Running the entire precompute pipeline requires the following steps:
+The full precompute pipeline has the following steps:
 * Import the segmented CDMs into JACS.
 * Import the CDM library from JACS into NeuronBridge
 * Run color depth pixel matching algorithm